Niacinamide? Retinol? 5 Skincare Actives That Benefit Everyone

 So rather than blindly smearing potions and lotions on your confused face and stressing it out more, or submitting to a laborious 10-step Korean skincare routine, there’s a better option: targeted actives!

-In the case of both serums and the ZS KILLA patch, your skin receives a much higher concentrations of active ingredients than say, lotions and moisturizers, which contain emollients and thickeners.
-Serums and our patch omit fillers and are composed of potent actives (or in the case of many serums, a singular active) with smaller molecules, so they are quickly and deeply absorbed.
+In the case of both serums and the KILLA patch, your skin receives a much higher concentration of ingredients than say, lotions and moisturizers, which contain emollients and thickeners.
+Serums and our patch are free from fillers and are composed of potent ingredients (or in the case of many serums, a singular active) with smaller molecules, so they are quickly and deeply absorbed.

 Here are five multifunctional actives that will form fast friends with many different skin types.

 Need intense hydration?
 Hyaluronic is like a water park for your face.
 Actually, it’s more like a full sponge that generously gifts a steady stream of hydration to your skin through the day.
 This is because it’s a humectant (meaning moisture-binding) and can store moisture up to 100 times its volume.
 We’re serious!
 Hyaluronic Acid can also have a plumping effect—however, it does have a short lifespan within the body, making injectables more appropriate for permanency.
 One more cool thing: because hyaluronic acid is naturally occurring in the body, the possibility of reaction is very slim.

 Good for: acne-prone skin, exfoliation for all skin types, the morning after using a retinol.

 There are a bunch of much-hyped chemical exfoliants out there, and salicylic is among the most effective and versatile.
 It gently sloughs away dead skin cells to reveal a softer, more cloud-like texture—that’s true!—but it also has the ability to penetrate beyond the epidermis and exfoliate inside the actual pore, making it one of acne’s greatest challengers.
 Bonus?
 Exfoliated skin is able to better accept other serums and actives.